podcast

 Disgraced: A Play by Ayad Akhtar

 Please visithttps://thebookvoice.com/podcasts/1/audiobook/196798to listen full audiobooks.
-Title: Disgraced: A Play Author: Ayad Akhtar Narrator: January LaVoy, Kevin T. Collins, Aasif Mandvi Format: Unabridged Audiobook Length: 1 hour 30 minutes Release date: September 10, 2013 Ratings: Ratings of Book: 3.6 of Total 5 Genres: Literary Fiction Publisher's Summary: From the Pulitzer Prize winner for Drama and author of Homeland Elegies, a "sparkling and combustible" play about identity in America after September 11 (Bloomberg).
-"In dialogue that bristles with wit and intelligence, Akhtar puts contemporary attitudes toward religion under a microscope, revealing how tenuous self-image can be for people born into one way of being...
+Title: Disgraced: A Play Author: Ayad Akhtar Narrator: January LaVoy, Kevin T. Collins, Aasif Mandvi Format: Unabridged Audiobook Length: 1 hour 30 minutes Release date: September 10, 2013 Ratings: Ratings of Book: 3.6 of Total 5 Genres: LGBTQ+ Publisher's Summary: From the Pulitzer Prize winner for Drama and author of Homeland Elegies, a "sparkling and combustible" play about identity in America after September 11 (Bloomberg).
+"In dialogue that bristles with wit and intelligence, Akhtar puts contemporary attitudes toward religion under a microscope, revealing how tenuous self-image can be for people born into one way of being who...

 2013-09-10